SatoriCyber/satori-audit-export-to-gcp-cloud-sql/README.md

 Notice we select "use as environment variable" as well as version "latest".

 ![cfeditsecrets](images/cloudrun_editsecrets.png)

+**All of the above environment variables - both the run time variables as well as the secrets - need to be configured in order for this sample code to function correctly.**

 Here is the triggers page, showing the trigger for this cloud function, note that it references the Pub/Sub topic you created above: